 Connect with others.
 The saying, “No man is an island”, emphasizes the need for community and human relation.
 Maintaining contact with other people has proven to be a way of keeping negativity out of the mind (sometimes for a few hours).
 It reminds one of the beauty of life and gives one the invaluable opportunity to share their challenges with other people.
 Letting off some steam by speaking about one’s challenges may help clear up pent-up emotions and eventually result in their wellness.

 Get professional help.
-Many people dismiss advice to see a mental health professional on the grounds of absence of a mental health condition.
-However, seeing a mental health professional does not necessarily suggest that one is suffering from a mental health condition or disorder.
-Seeing a professional actually suggests that one is responsible and proactive enough to take charge of his or her mental health or wellbeing.
-It goes a long way to maintain one’s mental health
+Many people dismiss advice to see a mental health professional on the grounds of absence of symptons.
+However, seeing a professional does not necessarily suggest that one is suffering from a mental health condition or disorder.
+Seeing a professional actually suggests that one is responsible and proactive enough to take charge of his or her well being.

-In our communities and various groups, we must continue to advocate and promote positive mental health.
-Positive mental health results in people working more effectively and productively, they are able to fully harness their abilities and capabilities and make meaningful contributions to society.
+In our communities and various groups, we must continue to advocate and promote positive practices.
+A positive mental health results in people working more effectively and productively, they are able to fully harness their abilities and capabilities and make meaningful contributions to society.
 Don’t focus only on your physical health.
 Your mental health is also your asset and your wealth.
 Protect it.